BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 Note that the script currently iterate through all the existing group of meshes and addon colors to it; if the mesh is of only one group, all painted meshes would turn out as a uniformed colored mesh.

-Note that this script requires trimesh; consider using a virtual env with python 3.4+ for that.
+Note that this script requires trimesh.

 ## Existing demo and scripts